Optimal keto/paleo detox diet for spring 2021

 To facilitate the detox and give room for digestion, the trick is to remove complex sugars like grains and starches.

-So in the week of preparation, we start to gather all the grains and starches in one meal, that is to say the evening meal.
+So in the week of preparation, I start to gather all the grains and starches in one meal, that is to say the evening meal.
 The rest of the day, we are in keto/paleo mode.
 Refer to my optimal ketogenic/paleo diet guide by clicking here.
-And when it’s time to detox, we take them out completely.
+And when it’s time to detox, I take them out completely.

 The spring keto/paleo green detox

 How long ?
-It depends on the person.
-Needs and desires.
+It depends on needs and desires.
 1-2 weeks of detox is already great.
-1 month for some is necessary.
-And some people focus their main diet like this.
+1 month sometime is necessary.
 We experiment, we develop sensitivity to our body, awareness, new pleasures as we feel good.
-And we adapt.